 Joseph Martel, MD, suggests including more of the following five food groups in your diet to help reduce the risk of deteriorating vision:

 Leafy greens are commonly recommended because of their many health benefits.
 Two nutrients important for eye health, lutein and zeaxanthin, are found in high concentrations in your macula, the location of your retina responsible for central vision.
 As a result of recent research, lutein and zeaxanthin supplementation are now recommended for all patients with moderate or advanced dry macular degeneration.
 Challenge yourself to add kale or spinach to each meal.

-Red, purple, and blue berries contain the nutrient anthocynanin.
-Bilberry in particular has high amounts of anthocynanin.
-Some studies suggest anthocynanin can help protect your eye health, specifically the cornea, lens, and retina.
+Red, purple, and blue berries contain the nutrient anthocyanin.
+Bilberry, in particular, has high amounts of anthocyanin.
+Some studies suggest anthocyanins can help protect your eye health, specifically the cornea, lens, and retina.
 Include blueberries, bilberries, black currants, cranberries, strawberries, and even red cabbage in your diet.